xpsi-group/xpsi/docs/source/HPC_systems.rst

                 -DCMAKE_Fortran_COMPILER=mpiifort  ..
     make

-    ## Check that librairies have been compiled and are present
+    ## Check that libraries have been compiled and are present
     ls ../lib

 Install pymultinest in your ``$HOME`` (e.g. in ``~/Softwares``: